Meet Our Clinical Leadership Team

 Amber Valentino, Psy.D., BCBA-D

-Dr. Valentino received a doctorate in clinical psychology from Xavier University in Cincinnati, Ohio.
-She completed a pre-doctoral internship and post-doctoral fellowship at the Marcus Autism Center/Children’s Healthcare of Atlanta.
-After completion of her post-doctoral fellowship, she remained at the Marcus Autism Center for three years, where she served as a senior psychologist and program coordinator, overseeing a large community autism training program and providing clinical leadership to the intensive language clinic.
+In 2008, Amber Valentino received a doctoral degree in clinical psychology from Xavier University in Cincinnati, OH.
+She completed a predoctoral internship and postdoctoral fellowship at the Marcus Autism Center/Children’s Healthcare of Atlanta in Atlanta, GA.
+After completion of her postdoctoral training, she remained at the Marcus Autism Center, serving as program coordinator of a community autism parent training program and as a senior psychologist in a language and learning clinic.

 Linda LeBlanc, Ph.D., BCBA-D